krb5/krb5/doc/mitK5features.rst

 * Protocol evolution:

-  - PKINIT has support for elliptic curve client certificates and for ECDH key exchange.
+  - The PKINIT preauth module supports elliptic curve client certificates, ECDH key exchange, and the Microsoft paChecksum2 field.

-  - The IAKERB implementation has been changed to comply with the standard.
+  - The IAKERB implementation has been changed to comply with the most recent draft standard and to support realm discovery.

+  - Message-Authenticator is supported in the RADIUS implementation used by the OTP kdcpreauth module.

 * Code quality:

-  - Old-style function declarations have been removed, to accomodate compilers removing support for them.
+  - Removed old-style function declarations, to accomodate compilers which have removed support for them.

-  - OSS-Fuzz support has been added to the project's continuous integration infrastructure.
+  - Added OSS-Fuzz to the project's continuous integration infrastructure.

-  - GSS per-message token parsing code has been rewritten for improved safety.
+  - Rewrote the GSS per-message token parsing code for improved safety.

 `Pre-authentication mechanisms`